kwizl/youtube/README.md

 ## Contributing

-Contribution, issues and feature requests are welcome!
+Contribution, issues, and feature requests are welcome!

-## Suport
+## Support

 Give a star if you liked this project.